geoff616/blockspring-cli/README.md

 ### Get latest version of a block

-Requesting the latest version of a block published to Blockspring will
+Requesting the latest version of a block published to Blockspring:
 ```
 # from block-1 directory
 $ blockspring pull